Cuyahoga County, Ohio: 2010 census

+Government and politics

 Government

 The Cuyahoga County Council and Executive exercise direct government over unincorporated areas of Cuyahoga County.
 As of 2012, this consisted of two small areas: Chagrin Falls Township and Olmsted Township.

 Cuyahoga County had long been led by a three-member Board of County Commissioners, which is the default form of county government in the state.
 In July 2008, Federal Bureau of Investigation agents began raiding the offices of Cuyahoga County Commissioners and those of a wide range of cities, towns, and villages across Cuyahoga County.
 The investigation revealed extensive bribery and corruption across the area, affecting hundreds of millions of dollars in county contracts and business.
 The investigation led to the arrest of county commissioner Jimmy Dimora; county auditor Frank Russo; MetroHealth vice president John J. Carroll; former Strongsville councilman Patrick Coyne; former Ohio District Courts of Appeals judge Anthony O. Calabrese III; former Cuyahoga County Court of Common Pleas judge Bridget McCafferty; Cuyahoga County Sheriff Gerald McFaul; former Cleveland City Council member Sabra Pierce Scott; Cuyahoga County Court of Common Pleas judge Steven Terry; and a wide range of attorneys, building inspectors, consultants, contractors, school district employees, and mid and low level county workers.

 On November 3, 2009, county voters overwhelmingly approved the adoption of a new county charter, which replaced the three-commissioner form of county government with an elected county executive and county prosecutor, and an 11-member county council.
 Each council member represents a single geographic district, with no at-large districts.
 The elected offices of auditor, clerk of courts, coroner, engineer, recorder, sheriff, and treasurer were abolished.
 The county executive was given authority to appoint individuals to these offices, which became part of the executive branch of the county.
 Summit County is the only other Ohio county with this form of government.

-In the November 2, 2010, election, Lakewood Mayor Ed FitzGerald (D) defeated Matt Dolan (R) to become the first Cuyahoga County Executive.
-The first Cuyahoga County Council was also elected, with Democrats winning eight seats, while Republicans won three.

-On September 25, 2018, Cuyahoga County passed legislation which specifically protects LGBTQ+ people in their anti-discrimination laws.
-The protections under the bill specify equal access for the LGBTQ+ community to employment, housing, and public accommodations.
-The county is one of 20 municipalities in Ohio with this specific protection.
-Alongside the new language, the legislation creates a three-person Commission of Human Rights for Cuyahoga County which would support citizens looking to file a discrimination complaint.
-This legislation evokes the Ohio Fairness Act, a bill currently stalled in the House and Senate which would amend this anti-discrimination legislation on a state level.
+Since the conception of the new government system, Democrats have consistently controlled the executive and the county council.